|

 Mistake 4: Overcomplicating your resume

 What to do instead: Keep it clean, focused, and easy to scan.
 Two pages max.
 Use bullet points, clear headings, and common role titles.
-Translate company-internal terms into industry-understood language.

 Mistake 5: Thinking your cover letter will save the day

-What to do instead: Focus on your CV and LinkedIn profile.
+Most cover letters are no longer read.
+Focus on your CV and LinkedIn profile instead.
 Build trust through recommendations, a clear track record, and direct outreach when appropriate.

 Mistake 6: No customization, no response

-If you send the same resume to 30 companies without adjusting it to the role – don’t be surprised when you don’t hear back.
+If you send the same resume to 30 companies without adjusting it to the role – don't be surprised when you don't hear back.
+Tailor your resume to each opportunity.
+Make it obvious why you're relevant.

 Final thought: Your resume is not your biography – it's your ticket to a conversation

 The only purpose of a resume is to get you that first interview slot.
-If it does that, it's done its job.
+If you're in IT sales, PreSales, or cybersecurity and your resume isn't converting, I'm happy to help.

 More at: www.nordh.de